Some of these unique bonsai may be called strange, odd or even traditionally unacceptable. Others may not be considered “real” bonsai at all.

 Unique Bonsai Pot

 Several years back, I was speaking in Virginia Beach, VA and was asked to do a walk-thru.
 When I came to this tree, I paused.

 It was a unique bonsai pot.
-The tree was in the early stages of design, however, the overall arrangement was striking.
+The tree was in the early stages of development, however, the overall arrangement was striking.

-The roots growing on the stone wall shown here (to the right) are in South Florida.
+The roots growing on this stone wall are in Miami, Florida.